The Data Poverty Lab

 The internet is essential.
 It enables work, friendships, healthcare and more.

-But for too many people, it is unaffordable, with two million people struggling to afford their internet access (Ofcom, 2022).
+But for too many people, it is unaffordable, with 8 million households having problems affording communications services (Ofcom, 2021).

 As the cost-of-living crisis bites and people prioritise energy and food, there is a real risk that people will be forced offline.